99.9%

 next spring.
 Their fans appear to be good with

+that.
 Meanwhile, things have

 been quiet down at self-proclaimed Baseball Heaven